Carbon neutrality

 Deployed in 2021, the Climate Plan covers the entire vehicle life cycle, from design and procurement to production, service and end of life.
 A global approach to decarbonisation, to address a key challenge.

-We are improving the decarbonisation of our plants (scopes 1 and 2), and investing to accelerate the decarbonisation of our products (scope 3.
 In the space of four years, the climate has become both a strategic lever and a key operational issue at every level of the Group and in every business line.
 This has been made possible by our cradle-to-grave approach, which has enabled us to identify and activate a number of decarbonisation levers across the entire vehicle life cycle.

 Vehicle use